-• Dispose of tubing and other materials as according to the site plan.
+Dispose of tubing and other materials as according to the site plan.
 Back strain from bending Use proper body mechanics when bending down.
 Bend at the knees and lift with your legs, keeping the back straight as possible and avoiding twisting postures.
 Carry items at your center of gravity, waist to chest level.
 Knee pain from kneeling on ground Utilize a knee pad.
 Limit the amount of time in the kneeling or crouched position.
-12. Demobilize from well See hazards from item 1. • See controls from item 1.
-Required Training: 40 hour HAZWOPER training and current 8 hour annual refresher if the site is designated as HAZWOPER regulated.
-Managed field experience/job shadowing Knowledge and use of task specific PPE Required Personal Protective Equipment Safety goggles, gloves, and work boots are r required.
-A high visibility vest or shirt is required. required.
-A face shield or Saranex barrier may be Other Information: JSA Author: Created: JSA Number: Daniel Clinton, Caitlyn DellaTorre 8/20/12
+12. Demobilize from well See hazards from item 1.
+See controls from item 1.
+Required Training: Required Personal Protective Equipment (PPE): 40 hour HAZWOPER training and current 8 hour annual refresher if the site is designated as HAZWOPER regulated.
+Managed field experience/job shadowing Knowledge and use of task specific PPE Safety goggles, gloves, and work boots are required.
+A high visibility vest or shirt is recommendate. required.
+A face shield or Saranex barrier may be juired when working in a traffic area.
+Other Information: JSA Author: Created: JSA Number: Daniel Clinton, Caitlyn DellaTorre 8/20/12